-Students may use WebAdvisor to register for classes, change their addresses, pay their bills, view their grades and transcripts, and a variety of other functions.
+Students may use WebAdvisor to register for classes, change their addresses, pay their bills, view their financial aid status, view their grades and transcripts, and a variety of other functions.
 Faculty may use WebAdvisor to view their schedules, rosters, and to enter final grades, among other things.
 To access WebAdvisor, point your Internet browser to http://webadvisor.tcl.edu.
 WebAdvisor is available from any computer with an Internet connection, on or off campus.
 Initial logon and other instructions are available on the main WebAdvisor page.
 For additional assistance accessing and using WebAdvisor, contact the Help Desk at 843-525-8344.
-Additionally, changes must be in the same term.
-See page 48.